dougwollison/domainer/readme.txt

 == Changelog ==

 **Details on each release can be found [on the GitHub releases page](https://github.com/dougwollison/domainer/releases) for this project.**

+= 1.0.1 =
+Fixed bug with deleting domains and certain redirect URLs.

 = 1.0.0 =
 Initial public release.